shixzie/nlp/README.md

 tells nlp that inside the text may be a Song.Name and a Song.Artist.

-The samples are the key part about nlp, not just because they set the *limits* between *keywords* but also because they will be used when choosing which model to use to handle an expression.
+The samples are the key part about nlp, not just because they set the *limits* between *keywords* but also because they will be used to choose which model use to handle an expression.

-Samples must have an special syntax to set those *limits* and *keywords*.
+Samples must have a special syntax to set those *limits* and *keywords*.
 ```go
 songSamples := []string{
 	"play {Name} by {Artist}",